ahrnbom/strudl/README.md

 Some more information about how STRUDL works internally can be found [here](details.md).

+Got any issues with this software?
+Feel free to [open an issue, if there isn't one already for your problem](issues)!

 ### Workflow
 1. Import videos
 2. Annotate images